Build an LLM from scratch in MAX

 The mask pattern

-The mask is lower-triangular: each token can attend to itself and all earlier tokens, but nothing to its right.
+The mask is lower-triangular: each token can attend to itself and all earlier tokens, but not anything to its right:

 • Position 0 attends to: position 0 only